nicoguaro/AdvancedMath/Slides/Fourier_analysis.md

 ------------------

-# Examples of (discrete) orthogonal basis:Chebyshev polynomials
+# Examples of (discrete) orthogonal basis: Chebyshev polynomials

 They are defined by the recursion relation